 - Continuity Test

-Contrary to the Hipot test, the Continuity Test ensures the flow of current from one point to another.
-Also, they make sure that each wire hooks up or connects corresponding to its original design.
+Contrary to the Hipot test, the Continuity Test ensures the current flow from one point to another.
+Also, they ensure that each wire hooks up or connects, corresponding to its original design.

 - Quality Control